wp-plugins/share-buttons-by-soclever/readme.txt

 Fast and secure

 Detail Reporting includes Most Shared Pages Report, Reffered Traffic By Social Networks and Shared By Networks.

-We don't have any contracts and don't require a credit card to create an account.

-Thanks for downloading our plugin, feel free to leave a review or contact us directly for any feedback.

 == Installation ==